The Burroughs Wellcome Fund Physician-Scientist Institutional Award (BWF PSIA)

 Pediatric Scientist Development Program (PSDP)

 The Pediatric Scientist Development Program (PSDP) provides intensive training in research relevant to specialty areas of pediatrics.
 The goal is to prepare entry-level faculty for research careers in academic pediatrics.
-Physicians presently in pediatric training programs who wish to train in basic, translational, clinical, or health services research with an established investigator/mentor are encouraged to apply.
-A commitment to an investigative academic career is essential.
+Physicians presently in pediatric training programs who wish to train in basic, translational, clinical or health services research with an established inviestigator.mentor are encouraged to apply.
+A commitment to an investigative academic carer is essential.

-In the summer of 2018, Duke was awarded two R38: Stimulating Access to Research in Residency grants from the National Institutes of Health (National Heart, Lung, and Blood Institute and National Institute of Allergy and infectious Diseases).
-These programs are led by Sallie Permar, MD, PhD, (Pediatrics), Scott Palmer, MD, (Medicine), and David Harpole, MD, (Surgery) and include a four-year residency with 18-months of research.
-Up to six residents will be selected from the Departments of Pediatrics, Medicine and Surgery to participate in this program each year.
+In the summer of 2018, Duke was awarded two R38: Stimulating Access to Research in Residency grants form the National Institutes of Health (National Heart, Lung, and Blood Institute and National Institute of Allergy and Infectious Diseases).
+These programs are led by Sallie Permar, MD, PhD (Pediatrics) , Scott Palmer, MD (Medicine), and David Harpole, MD (Surgery) and include a four-year residency with 18-months of research.
+Up to six residents will be selected from the Departments of Pediatrics, Surgery and Medicine to participate in this program each years.
 Residents who wish to pursue this pathway can apply to the program during their intern year.
-Residents in this pathway will have a primary research mentor and a scholarship oversight committee that will meet at least twice per year to help residents create an individualized career development plan, including submission for an external individual career development award (NRSA F32 or K38/StARRTs).
+Residents in the pathway will have a primary research mentor and a scholarship oversight committee that will meet at least twice per year to help residents create an individualized career development plan, including submission for an external individual career development award (NRSA F32 or K38/StARRTs).

 Benefits of the program include: